 The monks fled forth from Holy Isle :

 From sea to sea, from shore to shore,

 Seven years St Cuthbert's corpse they bore.

-The Anglo-Saxon minster that stood at Chester le Street many centuries ago was the place where the first ever English translation of the Gospels was made.
-The translations were added to the Latin text of the famous Lindisfarne Gospels which had been brought from Lindisfarne to Chester le Street with St Cuthbert's coffin.
-This great book can now be seen in the British Museum, London.
+The Anglo-Saxon minster that stood at Chester-le-Street many centuries ago was the place where the first ever English translation of the Gospels was made.
+The translations were added to the Latin text of the famous Lindisfarne Gospels which had been brought from Lindisfarne to Chester-le-Street with St Cuthbert's coffin.
+This great book can now be seen in the British Library in London.
 English speaking visitors to the museum will however, have difficulty understanding the translations, since they are written in an old Anglo-Saxon language called Northumbrian, a language from which the modern dialect of North East England derives.

 LUMLEY AND LAMBTON